 Check my Breathing Sounds

 Often your breathing sounds can show you or your partner if you are at risk for sleep apnea.
 This short video shows common sounds that people make who have sleep apnea.
-You can check your breathing sounds by listening to this youtube video.
+You can check your by listening to this youtube video.

 The Importance of Taking a Sleep Apnea Quiz